SarahWeiii/pamo/README.md

 ```
 bash demo.sh
 ```
-We offer three meshes stored under `./mesh` folder for the demo.
+We offer three meshes stored under `./mesh` folder (from [DTC dataset](https://ai.meta.com/blog/digital-twin-catalog-3d-reconstruction-shopify-reality-labs-research/)) for the demo.
 The results will be saved under `./examples` folder.

 ## Example
 ```